digitalbricks/Post2Email/README.md

 ---

 ## Note on cURL before v7.82
-The `--json` flag used in the example above is available sind cURL 7.82.
-To send JSON requests using older cURL versions, you may use this command:
+The `--json` flag used in the example above is available since cURL 7.82.
+In order to send JSON requests using older cURL versions, you may use this command:

 ```bash
 curl -X POST https://path-to-script/?key=YOUR_s3cr3tK3y \